|AustinTek homepage||| Linux Virtual Server Links | AZ_PROJ map server ||

 There are two lunar eclipses a year.

-If you're prepared to travel so you can be on the night side of the Earth, and you're prepared to stay up all night and the skies are clear, how often will you see a lunar eclipse?
+So, if you're prepared to travel, so you can be on the night side of the Earth, and you're prepared to stay up all night and the skies are clear, how often will you see a lunar eclipse?

 you'll see a lunar eclipse twice a year.

-The two intervening eclipses are during the day.
+The two lunar eclipses were during the day.

 The size of the earth's shadow is large enough that a lunar eclipse takes about 4hrs.